Schefflera arboricola (Dwarf Umbrella Tree) Care Indoors; Lighting, Soil, Watering, Problems & Solutions

 Dwarf Schefflera Plants are a beautiful addition for your plant collection.
 You may acquire them online from Etsy (Link to Etsy) or from Amazon (Link to Amazon).

-Dwarf Umbrella Tree (Schefflera arboricola) blossoms in medium to bright indirect light, moderate warmth of 16-280C, average humidity of 50-55% and moderately moist, rich, well-drained, all purpose soil coupled with monthly feeding during the growing season.
+Care for Schefflera arboricola indoors entails giving it medium to bright indirect light, moderate warmth of 16-280C, average humidity of 50-55% and moderately moist, rich, well-drained soil coupled with monthly feeding during the growing season.

 Schefflera arboricola, Dwarf Umbrella Tree, Dwarf Schefflera